lune-climate/lune-docs/docs/guides/share-your-impact.md

 A Sustainability page is created by default on an account's first order.

-You may disable the page if you do not wish to share your impact
+You may disable the page if you do not wish to share your impact.

 </Tip>